Irgalin/klarigo/README.md

-# klarigon
+# Klarigo
-The official website of Klarigon project
+The official website of Klarigo project